fizker/google-drive-downloader/readme.md

 If the program is run without a command or with an invalid command, it will show a help-message.
 This can also be shown by adding `--help`, which will also show the available options for individual commands (eg.
-`google-drive-downloader list-children --help`)
+`google-drive-downloader list-files --help`)

 Available commands
 ------------------

-### list-children
+### ls

-	... list-children <path> [options...]
+	... ls <path> [options...]

-The `path` parameter is the path for which to list children.
-To list root, run `google-drive-downloader list-children /`.
+The `path` parameter is the path for which to list files.
+To list the files in the root folder, run `google-drive-downloader ls /`.

 The path-matching is case-sensitive.

 #### Available options

-- `--modified-after` / `-m`: json date, it will only return matches modified after this date.
+- `--modified-after` / `-m`: json date, it will only return files modified after this date.